Rallying: Vehicles

 Timo Mäkinen drives the Mini Cooper S to first of three wins in the 1000 Lakes Rally.
 Mini also won the Monte Carlo Rally in 1964, 1965 and 1967.

-Auto manufacturers had entered cars in rallies, and in their forerunner and cousin events, from the very beginning.
-The 1894 Paris-Rouen race was mainly a competition between them, while the Thousand Mile Trial of 1900 had more trade than private entries.
-From the time that speed limits were introduced to the various nation's roads, rallies became mostly about reliability than speed.
-As a result rallies and trials became a great proving ground for any standard production vehicle, with no real need to purposely build a rally competition car until the special stage was introduced in the 1950s.

 Although there had been exceptions like the outlandish Ford V8 specials created for the 1936 Monte Carlo Rally, rallies before World War II had tended to be for standard or near-standard production cars.
 After the war, most competing cars were production saloons or sports cars, with only minor modifications to improve performance, handling, braking and suspension.
 This naturally kept costs down and allowed many more people to afford the sport using ordinary cars, compared to the rally specials used today.

 Groups 1–4

 In 1954 the FIA introduced Appendix J of the International Sporting Code, classifying touring and sports production cars for use in its competitions, including the new European Rally Championship, and cars had to be homologated in order to compete.
 The Groups 1–9 within Appendix J changed frequently though Group 1, Group 2, Group 3 and Group 4 generally held the forms of unmodified or modified, series production touring and grand touring cars used in rallying.

 Group 4 Lancia Stratos HF helped Lancia win the World Rally Championship in 1974, 1975 and 1976.

 As rallying grew in popularity, car companies started to introduce special models or variants for rallying, such as the British Motor Corporation's Mini Cooper, introduced in Group 2 in 1962, and its successor the Mini Cooper S (1963), developed by the Cooper Car Company.
 Shortly after, Ford of Britain first hired Lotus to create a high-performance version of their Cortina family car, then in 1968 launched the Escort Twin Cam, one of the most successful rally cars of its era.
 Similarly, Abarth developed high performance versions of Fiats 124 roadster and 131 saloon.

 Other manufacturers were not content with modifying their 'bread-and-butter' cars.
 Renault bankrolled the small volume sports-car maker Alpine to transform their little A110 Berlinette coupé into a world-beating rally car, and hired a skilled team of drivers to pilot it.
 In 1974 the Lancia Stratos became the first car designed from scratch to win rallies.
 These makers overcame the rules of FISA (as the FIA was called at the time) by building the requisite number of these models for the road, somewhat inventing the 'homologation special'.